Boris-Em/BEMCheckBox/README.md

  2 - Change the class of the new `UIView` to `BEMCheckBox`.
  3 - Select the `BEMCheckBox` and open the Attributes Inspector.
 Most of the customizable properties can easily be set from the Attributes Inspector.
 The Sample App demonstrates this capability.

+## Documentation
+All of the methods and properties available for **BEMCheckBox** are documented below.

+### Customization
+**BEMCheckBox** is exclusively customizable though properties.
+The following diagram provides a good overview:
+PICTURE

+##### Apparence Properties

+`lineWidth`
+The width of the lines of the check mark and box.
+Defaults to 2.0

+`hideBox`
+BOOL to control if the box should be hidden or not.
+Setting this property to `YES` will basically turn the checkbox into a check mark.
+Default to `NO`.
+PICTURE

+`boxType`
+The type of box to use.
+See `BEMBoxType` for possible values.
+Default to `BEMBoxTypeCircle`.
+PICTURE

+`tintColor`
+The color of the box when the checkbox is Off.

+`onCheckColor`
+The color of the check mark when it is On.

+`onFillColor`
+The color of the inside of the box when it is On.

+`onTintColor`
+The color of the line around the box when it is On.